 - Recognize and respect the uniqueness of all individuals by thoroughly exploring your level of cultural competency and continue to educate yourself on matters relating to diversity, inclusion, and equity

 - Hate speech, discrimination, and an intolerance for diversity are unprofessional and contradictory to the ProDoula Standards of Professionalism.
 Additionally, this behavior prevents birth professionals from providing unbiased, judgment-free support

 - Treat fellow birth workers with professional courtesy and respect

-- Treat all medical professionals — doctors, nurses, hospital staff, etc., — with professional courtesy and respect.
-These are also members of your client’s team and you must work cohesively with them.
-Adhere to all rules/regulations of the hospital/facility where you work.
+- Treat all medical professionals — doctors, nurses, hospital staff, etc., — with professional courtesy and respect

 - Treat each client and their family with professional courtesy and respect

-- A ProDoula member will set a fair value for services and will charge clients uniformly.
+- A ProDoula member will set a fair value for services.
 The price of services should be consistent for clients of all demographics, although fees may vary by geographical location.

 - ProDoula members will not engage in intentional unassisted childbirth